SHL General Ability Test – Complete Overview, Sample Questions, and Practice

 ** Adaptive - questions become harder when you answer right and easier when you answer wrong.

-The ONLY SHL General Ability Prep Course preparing you for BOTH the interactive and the multiple-choice versions.
+The ONLY SHL General Ability Prep Course prepares you for BOTH the interactive and the multiple-choice versions.

 SHL General Ability Topics and Sample Questions